safaebaamel/Magic-8-Ball-/README.md

 # Magic-8-Ball-
-Magic 8-ball, is a luck game written with python.
+Magic 8-ball, a luck game written with python.